Duality for local fields and sheaves on the category of fields: Duality for local fields with perfect residue field

 in $D(k)$.
 The inclusion $A \into \Res_{M / K} A$ followed by the norm map $\Res_{M / K} A \onto A$ is given by multiplication by $[M : K]$.
 This is an isomorphism since $A$ is $l$-power torsion and $M / K$ is an extension of degree prime to $l$.
 Hence $A$ is a canonical direct summand of $\Res_{M / K} A$.
 A similar relation holds for $A^{\CDual}$.
-The above quasi-isomorphism induces a quasi-isomorphism on these direct summands.
+The above isomorphism induces an isomorphism on these direct summands.
 This proves the lemma. \end{proof}

 Note that the distinguished triangle $R \alg{\Gamma}(\mu_{l}) \to R \alg{\Gamma}(\Gm) \to R \alg{\Gamma}(\Gm)$ used in the above proof and Proposition \ref{prop: cohomology of Gm} show that

 \begin{Lem} The theorem is true for $A = \Z / p \Z$ when $K$ has equal characteristic. \end{Lem}